Prescription drug prices in the United States: Value-based prices

 An effort is being made to determine if the value of a drug justifies its price.
 Such measures include cost-minimization, cost-benefit, cost-effectiveness, and cost-utility analysis.
 They take into account the total costs, including hospital stays, repeated dosages, etc. and, comparing it to a similar treatment, determines whether a drug will actually minimize costs and whether it is more effective in curing the patient.
 These cost analyses can all be calculated from the point of view of the hospital, the healthcare system, the government, and the patient, so what is best for one party may not be best for another in terms of cost, making the value of a drug in terms of its price, sometimes a difficult thing to measure.

 Quality-Adjusted Life Years (QALY) is a cost-effective measure that determines the value of a drug in terms of the quality of life achieved after taking a prescription drug, rather than the number of years the medication extends a patient's life.
 However, QALY is subjective to each patient and brings up moral dilemmas such as whether or not it is cost-effective to do a life-saving operation for someone who is elderly or has other complications.
 The subjectiveness of QALY is apparent on a case-by-case basis as it takes into account both the quality and quantity of life lived by an individual, with quality of life being the primary subjective factor.
 QALY does not completely reflect an individual's personal preferences in a particular clinical situation as their value based perspective of life is completely subjective.

 In oncology, the American Society of Clinical Oncology and the European Society for Medical Oncology both developed specific tools in 2015 to grade the value of new drugs. to discuss the price/value ratio of anti-cancer drugs between physicians and patients and on a societal level.
 A 2017 review of anti-cancer drugs approved by the FDA between 2000 and 2015 found no relationship between their price and their value as measured by the scales of the ASCO and the ESMO.

+Value-based pharmacy models

+A related effort to reduce prices focuses on reducing payment layers (specifically the power of Pharmacy Benefit Managers) and alternative operational models within pharmacies.
+One such approach is the Membership Pharmacy Model, which shifts the financial incentive from prescription volume to patient outcomes.

+This model typically bypasses Pharmacy Benefit Managers (PBMs) by establishing direct partnerships between a pharmacy and an employer group or patient.
+Key features often include: